masikol/barapost/README.md

 ## Default workflow

-**!** - these scripts cannot be executed by Python interpreter version < 3.0.
+**Warning!** - these scripts cannot be executed by Python interpreter version < 3.0.

-1. **prober.py** -- this script sends several sequences (i.e. only a part of your data set) to NCBI BLAST server in order to determine what taxonomic units are present in data set. "prober.py" saves information about the best hit of each sequence from probing batch.
+1. **prober.py** -- this script sends several sequences (i.e. only a part of your data set) to NCBI BLAST server in order to determine what taxonomic units are "present" in data set. "prober.py" saves information about the best hit(s) of each sequence from probing batch.
 Processing all sequences in this way takes too much time, what leads us to "barapost.py".

-2. **barapost.py** -- this script firstly downloads best hits "discovered" by "prober.py" from Genbank, then uses these downloaded sequences to build a database on your local machine and finally aligns the rest of data set against builded database.
-Database building and "BLASTing" is performed by using "BLAST+" toolkit.
+2. **barapost.py** -- this script firstly downloads best hits "discovered" by "prober.py" from Genbank, then uses these downloaded sequences to build a database on your local machine and finally aligns the rest of data set against builded database in order to perform texonomic annotation.
+Database building and "BLASTing" is performed by "BLAST+" toolkit.
-Results of taxonomic annotation are written in TSV file named according to name of input file(s).

 3. **fastQA5-sorter.py** -- this script performs sorting (dividing into separate files) of your data set according to results of "prober.py" and "barapost.py"